Beer Path Problems in Temporal Graphs: Algorithms for temporal beer path problems

-We propose two LDBP algorithms (from all nodes to some node $y$), based on the earliest-arrival algorithms presented in subsection~\ref{subsec:earliest_beer}.
-The main idea is to reverse the direction of time, starting from the target node $y$ as late as possible and traversing temporal edges in reverse, while storing the latest time in which we can depart from each node to reach $y$.
-Due to space constraints, we defer the full descriptions of these algorithms to Appendix~\ref{appendix_omit_algo} and we briefly mention the main differences compared to those of subsection~\ref{subsec:earliest_beer}.
+We propose two LDBP algorithms (from all nodes to some node $y$), based on our EABP algorithms with modifications for \emph{multiple-target} latest departure paths (MTLDP).
+The main idea is to reverse the direction of time, starting from~$y$ in~$t_\omega$ and traversing temporal edges in reverse, while storing the latest time in which we can depart from each node to reach $y$.
+In these algorithms, node times are initialized to $-\infty$ and the edge stream is scanned in reverse.
+Due to their similarity to the algorithms of Section~\ref{subsec:earliest_beer}, we will mainly focus on their differences compared to our EABP algorithms.
+We also include the algorithms' pseudocode for the sake of completeness, although the proposed modifications are fairly simple.
+We first give the following definition, which is analogous to Def.~\ref{def:multisource} (MSEAP).

-\begin{definition}[MTLDP] Given a temporal graph $G=(V,E)$ and final times $fin[v]\in \mathbb{R}^+ \cup \{-\infty\}$, $v\in V$, we say that a temporal $x-y$ path arriving at $y$ no later than $fin[y]$ is a \emph{multiple-target latest-departure path} from $x$ if its starting time from $x$ is maximum among all temporal paths $x-v$, $v\in V$, arriving at $v$ no later than $fin[v]$.
+\begin{definition}[MTLDP] Given a temporal graph $G=(V,E)$ and final times $\text{fin}[v]\in \mathbb{R}^+ \cup \{-\infty\}$, $v\in V$, we say that a temporal $x$--$y$ path arriving at $y$ no later than $\text{fin}[y]$ is a \emph{multiple-target latest-departure path} from $x$ if its starting time from $x$ is maximum among all temporal paths $x-v$, $v\in V$, arriving at $v$ no later than $\text{fin}[v]$.
 We call this starting time the \emph{multiple-target latest-departure path time} of $x$. \end{definition}

-The main algorithm (analogous to Algorithm~\ref{alg:earliest_arrival_beer}) sets $fin[y]$ to $t_\omega$ and $fin[v]$ to $-\infty$ for all other nodes.
-A MTLDP subroutine is used to calculate latest-departure times in the first phase and LDBP times in the second phase.
-A search in each list $T_b$ is done before the second phase, similar to Algorithm~\ref{alg:earliest_arrival_beer}.
+Intuitively, a MTLDP is a path that allows us to leave from a given vertex as late as possible, in order to reach some target within its respective given time limit.
+A practical application would be to buy something from a shop as late as possible, given the varying closing times of each shop.